 - Requirement 11: Regularly test security systems and processes.

-Managing a PCI Compliant WordPress Site
+Managing a WordPress PCI compliant site

-The above list of requirements might be intimidating to a SMB.
+The above list of requirements might be intimidating to an SMB.
 However, having a PCI compliant WordPress site and business system is more attainable than you’d think.
 Most of the regulations are based on best practices and are very easy to implement and adhere to, as this document explains.

-PCI DSS Requirement 1: Install and maintain a firewall configuration to protect cardholder data.
+PCI DSS requirement 1: Install and maintain a firewall configuration to protect cardholder data

-Though PCI DSS is not just about your website.
+Though WordPress PCI compliance is not just about your website.
 It covers every aspect of your business’ IT and physical security.
 So apart from configuring a firewall for your WordPress site you should also think of configuring and using a firewall for your office and home networks.
 The PCI DSS also requires every user that accesses cardholder data to have a personal firewall on their computer.

 So if for example you have a WiFi internet router at home, check its configuration and configure the firewall.
 If you want to access cardholder data directly from your laptop, if you do not have a personal firewall then use a Jump server configuration (connect to a more secure server through which you can access the data).